 Should I buy or rent?

 Buying a home is an investment.
 When you rent, your rental payment buys shelter for one month and nothing more.
 When you own your home you can deduct the cost of your mortgage loan interest from your income taxes.
 This is a significant savings because the interest your pay is a large portion of your monthly mortgage payment.
 Property taxes are also deductible.
+As a homeowner you also have some additional expenses such as taxes, insurance, and maintenance.
 Your home may also increase in value over the years.

 What is the first step in the homebuying process?

 Meet with a lender first.
 Before obtaining a home loan mortgage, it’s in your best interest to understand the different options available so that you can make the best decision for you and your family.
 Our loan specialists will pre-qualify you based on your credit, income and monthly obligations.
 They will show you what the guidelines will allow, keeping in mind what your comfort zone is for a monthly mortgage payment.

 What documentation will be required at the time of loan application?

 Supporting documentation will consist of your two most recent pay stubs, tax returns for the past two years, Social Security number of all borrowers and a copy of your driver’s license.
 Additional information such as a Social Security award letter may be required depending on how you are compensated.

 What documentation will be required after you receive your loan estimate?

 Other supporting documentation including your W-2 and/or 1099 forms for the past two years and two months of bank statements.
 If you want to expedite the loan process you can supply this information at the time of loan application as well.

 How much money will I need to buy a home?